-Ever since I started dancing and living a more authentic life (a journey which I detail in my book, Live a Life You Love) I've rarely experienced "down" moods—when they happen, they're usually due to something upsetting that's happened, and last only last a couple of hours or, at most, a day or two.
+Ever since I started dancing and living a more authentic life I've much more rarely experienced "down" moods—when they happen, they're usually due to something upsetting that's happened, and last only last a couple of hours or, at most, a day or two.
 This happens to most of us now and then; but one is only diagnosed with depression when you've experienced such consistently for at least two weeks, along with a variety of other classic symptoms.
 (If you have any concerns that you might be depressed, please see a qualified health professional immediately; this article is in no way intended to substitute for appropriate medical advice)

-Still, most of us do go through times, sometimes when the weather turns colder and darker, but especially when we don't feel as good about life and ourselves as we'd like to.
+Most of us do go through difficult or low times, sometimes when the weather turns colder and darker, but especially when we don't feel as good about life and ourselves as we'd like to.
 Even when such moods don't rise to a clinical diagnosis, it's still a challenge to feel blindsided by a bad mood, especially one that persists over time.

 Here, then, are some everyday tips for lifting your mind and body out of a low mood and back into life.
 Use them to pull yourself out of a bad mood, or to protect a positive mental state (this isn't about denying feelings or difficult circumstances, but sometimes our mood is negatively affected by the absence of basic health practices such as getting enough sleep and exercise):

 Regular moderate to intense exercise can potentially have the same effect on your mood as taking an antidepressant pill every day—and the side effects are much better.
 To get regular exercise, all you really have to do is walk briskly: Walk to work, walk to errands, or go for a stroll by yourself with a friend or your partner.
 You'll be amazed how much it helps.
 Even if it's the last thing you feel like doing, you'll feel great once you're out there doing it.